Periyar University: Affiliated colleges

 A total of 106 colleges from four districts of Tamil Nadu are affiliated with the university and PG extension center at Dharmapuri (Periyar University PG Extension Center, Adhiyaman Government Boys Higher Secondary School Campus), which includes five autonomous colleges, 65 colleges with PG departments and 45 colleges with research departments.
 More than 1,40,000+ students are studying in the affiliated colleges.

 Schools and departments

 Periyar University has 27 teaching and research departments in eight schools.
 The departments are clustered into schools to promote inter-disciplinary research.
 A total of 79 academic programmes are offered by the departments.
 A proposal has been submitted to the state government for approval to start a History Department.

 Constituent colleges

 Apart from its teaching and research departments, the university has established five constituent colleges at Mettur, Idappadi (both in Salem District), Pennagaram, Harur, and Pappireddipatty (in Dharmapuri District).

 Location

 The university is on National Highway 7, 7 km from Salem city.
 The campus extends to about 110 acre, accommodating the administrative and department buildings.

 Rankings

-The University was ranked 4th Rank (ARRAI) Atal Ranking among the Universities and 63rd Rank among universities in India by the National Institutional Ranking Framework (NIRF) in 2022 and in the 101–150 band overall.
-University moved 10 places upward compared to 2021.
+The University was ranked 4th Rank (ARRAI) Atal Ranking among the Universities.
+The university was ranked 56th among universities and 100th Overall by the National Institutional Ranking Framework (NIRF) in 2024.